PhysiCell-Tools/python-loader/README.md

 > [!WARNING]
 > **For now, pcdl is only compiling on Python < v13!**
-> + The reason is the deprecated [AICSImageI](https://github.com/AllenCellModeling/aicsimageio) library dependency, which has lxml dependencies that no longer compile.
-> + As soon as I find time (May or June 2025, after the spring semester), I will replace aicsimageio with its successor, the [bioio](https://github.com/bioio-devs/bioio) library.
 >
+> *The reason is the deprecated [AICSImageI](https://github.com/AllenCellModeling/aicsimageio) library dependency, which has lxml dependencies that no longer compile.*
+> *As soon as I find time (May or June 2025, after the spring semester), I will replace aicsimageio with its successor, the [bioio](https://github.com/bioio-devs/bioio) library.*
+>
-> Stay tuned and thank you for your patience, Elmar
+> **Stay tuned and thank you for your patience, Elmar**

 ## Abstract: